mjschultz/django-tastefulpy/docs/non_orm_data_sources.rst

 .. _ref-non_orm_data_sources:

 ========================================
-Using Tastypie With Non-ORM Data Sources
+Using Tastefulpy With Non-ORM Data Sources
 ========================================

-Much of this documentation demonstrates the use of Tastypie with Django's ORM.
+Much of this documentation demonstrates the use of Tastefulpy with Django's ORM.
-You might think that Tastypie depended on the ORM, when in fact, it was purpose-built to handle non-ORM data.
+You might think that Tastefulpy depended on the ORM, when in fact, it was purpose-built to handle non-ORM data.
 This documentation should help you get started providing APIs using other data sources.

-Virtually all of the code that makes Tastypie actually process requests & return data is within the ``Resource`` class. ``ModelResource`` is actually a light wrapper around ``Resource`` that provides ORM-specific access.
+Virtually all of the code that makes Tastefulpy actually process requests & return data is within the ``Resource`` class. ``ModelResource`` is actually a light wrapper around ``Resource`` that provides ORM-specific access.
 The methods that ``ModelResource`` overrides are the same ones you'll need to